bnkc/Tagup-challange/README.md

 **What was done:**
-- Read in the CSV file and got a description of the data
-- Found some statistical moments before manipulating data
+- Found some statistical moments before manipulating the data
 - Data visualization via histogram and scatterplot
-- Checked for outliers in the data using a simple IQR test
+- Checked for and treated outliers
-- Treated outliers
 - Visualized data after manipulation
 - Mapped data into an SQLite database